Astrophotography Without Tracking – Easy

 Orion Nebula shot by Karl Perera in Bali 435 x 5 sec.

 When I photographed these two objects, I noticed they were low on the horizon and eventually heading towards setting.
 This may have been a reason why even 5 seconds of astrophotography without tracking was still causing small amounts of star trailing.
+The 500 rule explains how long we can expose without star trails.

 What is your Astrophotography Target?

 Whether or not you can image the night sky without a star tracker depends on your target.
-Some targets, such as deep sky objects such as galaxies and nebulae, are so far away that they are extremely faint, so hours of integration time are usually necessary.
+Some targets, such as deep sky objects such as galaxies and nebulae, are so far away that they are extremely faint, so hours of long exposure times are usually necessary.
 For extremely difficult-to-image targets, it is best to use longer exposures in the minutes to get a quality image, but you can image these with much shorter untracked images if you take hundreds or even thousands of photos.

 The target mentioned above, the Orion nebula, is very bright and not so far away, so short exposures can work.
 So to capture these kinds of bright targets, you do not need to use tracking.